WasmEdge/WasmEdge/docs/book/en/src/frameworks/mesh/dapr.md

 }
 ```

-TBD: It could interact with the Dapr sidecar through the Dapr SDK.
+> TBD: It could interact with the Dapr sidecar through the [WasmEdge Dapr SDK in Rust](https://github.com/WasmEdge/WasmEdge/issues/1571).

 Now, you can build the microservice.
 It is a simple matter of compiling from Rust to WebAssembly.